cahna/luminary/README.md

 ## Privacy and Security Notice ##

 This toolbar should __never__ be exposed to a production/public-facing website.
-It will expose the entire configuration and environment of your server, display request contents (including passwords), and slow down your site.
+It will expose the entire configuration and environment of your server, display request contents (including passwords), and impact your site's performance.
 Luminary will restrict itself to the "development" environment by default.

 ## Usage ##